JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

-    All operations described for `GroupedDataFrame` in this section of the manual are also supported for `AbstractDataFrame` in which case it is considered as being grouped by no columns (typically meaning that it has one group except when the data frame has zero rows in which case it is treated as having zero groups).
+    All operations described for `GroupedDataFrame` in this section of the manual are also supported for `AbstractDataFrame` in which case it is considered as being grouped on no columns (meaning it has a single group, or zero groups if it is empty).
-    The only difference is that in this case the `keepkeys` and `ungroup` keyword arguments are not supported and always a data frame is returned.
+    The only difference is that in this case the `keepkeys` and `ungroup` keyword arguments are not supported and a data frame is always returned.

 Operations can then be applied on each group using one of the following functions:
 * `combine`: does not put restrictions on number of rows returned, the order of rows